 amount of heat energy!
 It is totally free AND it replenishes itself

-NATURALLY every year!note 1 You probably collect and bag grass cuttings when you mow your lawn, as millions of others do.
+NATURALLY every year! note 1 You probably collect and bag grass cuttings when you mow your lawn, as millions of others do.
 You call it Yard Waste!
 And you rake and bag leaves in the Fall.
 What if we told you that as all those leaves and cut grass blades decompose, they NATURALLY give off heat.
 A LOT of heat!
 In a single acre of lawn, forest or even weeds, the total amount of heat which IS NOW being released (over about a six-month period of decomposition) is around that 170,000,000 Btus.
-That's an astonishing amount of heat energy!
-YOUR innocent-looking yard has available an immense amount of absolutely NATURAL and GREEN heat energy, which is NOW being constantly released by simple natural decomposition of organic materials.
+That's an astonishing amount of heat energy, given that your medium-sized house in a cold climate probably has a total winter heat loss of around 50 million Btus and you use another 25 million Btus of fuel to heat your hot water!
+YOUR innocent-looking yard has available an immense amount of absolutely free, NATURAL and GREEN heat energy, which is NOW being constantly released by simple natural decomposition of organic materials.
 All this while YOU are paying billionaires in Saudi Arabia for heating oil???
 Take a look out your window at your yard!
 What if we now told you that every one of those bags of leaves or grass is therefore worth $3 or $4 or more?
-You probably now pay giant corporations around $2,000 every winter for fossil fuels to heat your home.
+You probably now pay giant corporations around $2,000 every winter for fossil fuels to heat your home and water.
 Consider this: A 20-pound bag of ANY organic matter contains around 180,000 Btus of chemical energy, which was captured from sunlight by the photosynthesis of carbon dioxide and water vapor, and which will ALL necessarily be released as heat as the material naturally decomposes!
-We have Engineered a method of CAPTURING a large portion of that heat, to either heat your home or to heat your domestic hot water!
-You probably now pay at least $4 for heating oil or $3 for natural gas to heat your home - as much as one bag of that Yard Waste could easily provide.
+We have Engineered a method of CAPTURING a large portion of that released heat, to either heat your home or to heat your domestic hot water or both!
+You probably now pay at least $4 for heating oil or $3 for natural gas to create as much heat as one bag of that Yard Waste could easily provide.
 Do you still want to pay someone to haul those bags away?
-And ... the biggest bonus of all, by eliminating your need for fossil fuels, you will be contributing toward solving the global warming catastrophe. |
+And, the biggest bonus of all, by eliminating your need for fossil fuels, you will be contributing toward solving the global warming catastrophe. |

 First, the preliminary solid scientific information that you may want to know and learn regarding Global Warming: